 Section 7: Coordination, 2605(b)(4) - Assurance 4

-7.1 Des WAP, scribe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, etc.).
+7.1 Describe how you will ensure that the LIHEAP program is coordinated with other programs available to low-income households (TANF, SSI, WAP, etc.).

 Joint application for multiple programs

-< Intake referrals to/from other programs
+Intake referrals to/from other programs

-< One - stop intake centers
+One - stop intake centers

-< Other - Describe:
+Other - Describe:

-sector, nd Local Service Providers coordinate activities with similar and related programs administered by the federal, state, and the public and private particularly low-income, energy conservation programs.
-CSD is working with the California Public Utilities Commission (CPUC) and the state's or owned utility companies to develop strategies to better leverage and coordinate our mutual resources to benefit low-income households in the
+CSD and Local Service Providers coordinate activities with similar and related programs administered by the federal, state, and the public and private sector, particularly low-income, energy conservation programs.
+CSD is working with the California Public Utilities Commission (CPUC) and the state's investor owned utility companies to develop strategies to better leverage and coordinate our mutual resources to benefit low-income households in the state.